 General Information: This course is a seminar in which advanced undergraduate economics students learn how to do research by reading and discussing recent research in economics and by applying research methods in writing a senior honors essay.
 This is a single course that meets for two semesters and counts as two course units.
 ECON 300 counts as only one course toward the major, and may count toward one of the four 200-level course requirements.
 Consequently, honors majors have eleven economics course units.
-(The Economics GPA is based on economics courses.)
 Enrollment in ECON 300 is only possible with the permission of the instructor.
-As a guideline for admission, students should have taken ECON 101, 102, 103, 104 (ECON 104 may be taken concurrently in the Fall), and two 200-level economics courses with an Economics GPA of at least 3.5.
+As a guideline for admission, students should have taken ECON 101, 102, 103, 104 (ECON 104 may be taken concurrently in the Fall), and two 200-level economics courses with an Economics GPA of at least 3.5 (the Economics GPA is based solely on economics courses).
 Enrollment in the Honors Seminar is during the Fall semester only.
 Credit is awarded only upon completion of both semesters of ECON 300.
 Students who do not enroll in and complete the second semester of the Honors Seminar do not receive credit for the first semester.
 Grades are based on the quality of the honors paper, on oral presentations and on classroom participation.

 A senior honors essay is a major research paper, with the text approximately 20-30 single-spaced pages with tables and figures and with citations to the literature in a standard reference style, which makes some original contribution either to economic theory or to the accumulation of empirical knowledge.
 The paper may, for example, propose and implement an empirical test for an existing economic hypothesis or it may offer a new explanation for some economic phenomenon.
 The paper topic is chosen by you with guidance from me in choosing one that is manageable.
-You will be assigned a professor generally in the economics department to serve as an advisor in addition to me, most likely one of the members of the Honors Thesis Committee (Lucca Bossi, Ken Burdett, Hal Cole, Dirk Krueger (ex officio and chair), Steve Matthews, Guido Menzio, Andy Postlewaite, Rebecca Stein) but possibly someone else in economics or in some cases outside of economics who seems a good match for your interests, perhaps in part because of your previous experience with particular faculty members.
+You will be assigned a professor generally in the economics department to serve as a secondary adviser in addition to me, most likely one of the members of the Honors Thesis Committee (the membership of which is: Jere Behrman (chair), Juan Pablo Atal, Luca Bossi, Xu Cheng, Steven Matthews, Sarah Moshary, Andrew Shephard, Guillermo Ordonez, and Rebecca Stein) but possibly some other faculty member in economics or, in some cases, outside of economics who seems a good match for your interests, perhaps in part because of your previous experience with particular faculty members.
+If you have a preference for a secondary adviser who seems like a good match for your interests, you may reach out to such a faculty member about serving as your secondary adviser, but please keep me in the loop so I know what is happening and can be supportive.
+You should have a secondary adviser by mid-November (mid-October for Group 3), either from your reaching out or from me doing so.
+At a minimum, you should provide your secondary adviser with a copy of your thesis proposal (item 5 in the list below for the fall activities), your Oral Presentation 4 and 5 slides, and your final thesis at the same time that you upload these assignments to the course dropbox (see assignments below) You should work out with your secondary adviser in-person meetings if you have substantive questions to raise (they are busy people so please be prepared before you meet with them and make clear when you try to arrange meetings what you want to discuss).
+It may be mutually convenient for you to check about meeting with them when you send them the four items mentioned above.